 This sharp contrast is confirmed in Figure 1 with its disease progression curves.
 The Gompertz model projected such a rapid increase to high severity levels (mostly beyond 80 %) in the susceptible genotypes.
 Conversely, the Monomolecular model that was most appropriate in accounting for the resistant genotypes, was predicting a slower and a restricted increase in disease over time.
 When the two models are compared, it can be seen that the disease developed faster and was at much higher levels in the genotypes fitted to the Gompertz model.

 Figure 1.
-Temporal progression of sheath blight in 18 irrigated rice genotypes conducted in pots, under controlled conditions, in Gurupi, Tocantins, Brazil.
+Temporal progression of sheath blight in 18 irrigated rice genotypes, conducted in pots, under controlled conditions, in Gurupi, Tocantins, Brazil.

 Figure 2.
 Average air temperature and relative humidity conditions recorded during the 2019/20 experiment evaluation period, Gurupi – TO.